antcolag/runner/readme.md

 // call foo and bar from Arduino ide
 ```

-For `FuncCommand`s is not possible to save the status
+For `FuncCommand`s it is not possible to save the status.

 Redirect input, output and error, and pipeline
 ===